Royal Tasmanian Botanical Gardens Walking Tour

-Queens Domain, Hobart, TAS
+Queens Domain, Hobart

 Take a guided walking tour through history with the Royal Tasmanian Botanical Gardens staff.
 The tour includes:

 - The Arthur Wall: a convict-built wall that incorporated hidden ducted-heated technology

 - The Superintendent’s Quarters: a building that appears as one but was once two separate dwellings

 - The Eardley-Wilmot Wall: Australia’s longest convict-brick wall